GregReddick/ComTestLibrary/README.md

 The COM host will be something like Excel.
 By default, the Office installer installs 32 bit editions of Microsoft Office.
-However, you can also install 64 bit editions of Office by running the 64 bit installer, which happens in some organizations.
+However, you can also install 64 bit editions of Office by running the 64 bit installer.
 The .NET library that we build can be compiled as 32 bit (x86), 64 bit (x64) or have it marked as AnyCPU.
 What AnyCPU means is that it can be just-in-time (JIT) compiled to 32 bit or 64 bit as needed.
 There is a compiler flag that marks that if it can be compiled to either one, which one should it compile to.
 If you don't pass in the flag, the JIT compiler will default to 32 bit, but compile to 64 bit if needed.
 The flag can also be set to default to 64 bit.
 However, the comhost wrapper file does not have that flexibility.
 It is static compiled to either 32 bit or 64 bit.
 We need to get this compiled to the same bitness as the COM host that will calling it.
 This is also performed by a compiler flag.
 All of these compiler flags are set in the Visual Studio project file.

 The current project has two different builds, x86 (32 bit) and x64 (64 bit).
 These can be "Batch build" to build both of them at the same time.
 Some of